workarea-commerce/workarea/docs/source/articles/searching.html.md

 product_storefront_search_model.destroy
 ```

-These operations may affect multiple documents (in multiple indexes) if the application has multiple locales.
-These methods save or destroy one document per locale.
+These operations may affect multiple documents (in multiple indexes) if the application has multiple locales or releases.

 #### Creating Search Documents